nuxeo/nuxeo-slide-template/README.md

 - rename the root folder to deck.js

 ### Try out the presentation
-Open nuxeo-slides-model.html file in your favourite browser !!!
+Open nuxeo-slides-model.html file in your favorite browser :)

+## Extensions
+Some extensions light be useful to help you write your slide set.
+Check the full list of extensions in the [deck.js wiki page](https://github.com/imakewebthings/deck.js/wiki)